Loxomma: Skull and dentition

 Large Labyrinthodonts have their lower jaw greatly prolonged behind the hinge to give additional leverage to muscles.
 Loxomma do not have this feature.
 Instead they have a hinge at the very end of the lower jaw; in this way they lose some mechanical advantages and power in their bite but gain speed instead.

 The jaws and palates have a battery of large, curved, and slightly keeled teeth.

 On the upper jaw there is a pair of vomerine tusks, and two pairs of palatal tusks with 5 or 6 smaller teeth between each of the pairs.
 Each pair of tusks has a depression for two teeth on each side of the jaw with only one tooth present at a time.
-It was one thought that the empty depression was fit for the teeth of the lower jaw in order to close the mouth, but upon further inspection small bits of tooth could be seen in the empty depressions showing that there was a tooth there once.
+It was once thought that the empty depression was fit for the teeth of the lower jaw in order to close the mouth, but upon further inspection small bits of tooth could be seen in the empty depressions showing that there was a tooth there once.
 The size of the teeth varies on the upper and the lower jaw, the larger teeth being more anchored into the mandible than the smaller ones on the lower jaw.